cbecerrae/cbecerrae/README.md

 - 👋 Hi, I’m Cristhian!
 - 👀 I’m interested in Cloud Computing and DevOps.
-- 🌱 I'm currently working as a Cloud Engineer.
+- 🌱 I'm currently working as a Cloud DevOps Engineer.
 - 💞️ I’m looking to collaborate on cloud projects and DevOps initiatives.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/cristhian-becerra-espinoza/)
-- ⚡ Fun fact: I'm an AWS Solutions Architect - Associate!
+- ⚡ Fun fact: I'm an AWS Certified Solutions Architect – Professional!

 <!---
 cbecerrae/cbecerrae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.